 Just knowing you have the option to decide which GRE scores to send to institutions should give you added confidence the first time you take the test.
 However, if you decide you want to take a GRE test again, that's okay.
-You can do so once every 21 days, up to five times within any continuous rolling 12-month period, depending on test center availability.
+You can do so once every 21 days, up to five times within any continuous rolling 12-month period (365 days), depending on test center availability.

 To help you do your best on test day, you can start getting ready with free and low-cost test preparation materials for the GRE General Test and the GRE Subject Tests — from ETS, the makers of the GRE tests.